websockets/wscat/README.md

   -l PORT, --listen PORT
                         Start a websocket server on PORT.
   -b, --binary          Use binary WebSockets.
+  -H HEADER, --header HEADER
+                        Specify a custom HTTP request header.
+May be given multiple times.
+  -n, --no-check        Do not check for unauthorized certificates.
   -k, --keep-open       Do not close the socket after EOF.
   -d, --deflate         Use per-message deflate.
   -s SUBP, --subprotocol SUBP
                         WebSocket subprotocol
 ```